KStateMachine/kstatemachine/README.md

 createStateMachine {
     // use state() function to create State and add it to StateMachine val greenState = state()
-    val yellowState = state("Yellow") // state name is optional and is useful for debugging
+    // state name is optional and is useful to getting state instance
+    // after state machine setup and for debugging val yellowState = state("Yellow")

     // state machine enters this state after setup is complete setInitialState(greenState)